-After three days, thousands of conversations, and billions of dollars in business contracts, World Travel Market London 2017 has come to an end.
+After three days, thousands of conversations, and billions of pounds in business contracts, World Travel Market London 2017 has come to an end.

 Here’s what we learned about how hotels can prepare for the expected industry growth in 2018.

 Responsible tourism isn’t just better for the world.
 It’s better for business.

 The travel and hospitality industry has a considerable impact on the environmental and social crises the world is now facing.
 Which means that changing industry practices for the better can have a considerable impact on improving conditions.
 It also means that every one of us must get involved.

 The best place to start minimising a hotel’s carbon footprint is by reaching out to officially recognised green certifiers, the industry’s watchdogs of sustainability.

 Green certifications speak to a hotel’s commitment to being a force for positive change in the industry, which is why they resonate so strongly with the growing number of eco-aware travellers.
 And by going green, hotels can increase not only their occupancy rates, but also their RevPAR because they’re spending less on electricity, paper, and water.